yuu-nkjm/sorm4j/README.md

 - read: reads one row from table including 10,240 row using primary key
 - insert: inserts one row to table

+Sorm4j is evaluated performance with the H2 database.
+The results show a small overhead to comparing hand-coded JDBC operations.
 If you need precise information, please take a look at the [Performance](https://scrapbox.io/sorm4j/Performance) page.

 ## Website
 [Sorm4j website](https://scrapbox.io/sorm4j/) shows more information.